AmpersandTarski/documentation/theory.md

 It is possible to generate code to keep constraints satisfied.
 The theory for this is under development.
 It is relevant for automating tasks in information systems.

 5. Compiler theory<br>
 Ampersand is a compiler.
 Its syntax is parsed by the Parsec-module of Haskell.
-Its semantics are implemented as a generator, which is hand-written.
+A hand-written generator embodies the semantics.
 The theory is existing.
 This subject is relevant for people who wish to change the language of Ampersand.

 Each of the following sections treats on of the topics mentioned above (work to be done).